Prioritizing Work Efficiently: Classes of Service in Kanban

 Benefits of using Classes of Service

 Another benefit is the ability to separately calculate the Kanban metrics for each Class of Service.
-Your target cycle time for emergency items may be 48 hours, while standard features have an average cycle time of 5-7 days.
+Your target cycle time for emergency items may be 48 hours, while standard features have a cycle time range of 5-7 days.

 One common pitfall of using Kanban Classes of Service is that too many tasks can feel like emergencies.
 When all of your team’s efforts are concentrated on expedited tasks, standard tasks can get pushed down the priority list and neglected.
 If too many tasks are being classified as emergencies, this is a sign that your team is lacking capacity or that a bottleneck requires additional investigation.